devopsdays/devopsdays-web/content/events/2019-portugal/speakers/ken-mugrage.md

 ### Quick Q&A With Ken Mugrage

-> *We had a chance to catch up with Rhys and ask him a few questions about his experience with Continuous delivery and DevOpsDays.*
+> *We had a chance to catch up with Ken and ask him a few questions about his experience with Continuous delivery and DevOpsDays.*

 **[Miguel Alho](/events/2019-portugal/contact/): Hi Ken!
 You had the opportunity of being a part of great group at Thoughtworks that has defined and spread many of the good practices associated with Continuous Delivery.
 What has that been like?**